-EU Data Protection Directive (also known as Directive 95/46/EC) is a directive adopted by the European Union designed to protect the privacy and protection of all personal data collected for or about citizens of the EU, especially as it relates to processing, using, or exchanging such data.
-Directive 95/46/EC encompasses all key elements from article 8 of the European Convention on Human Rights, which states its intention to respect the rights of privacy in personal and family life, as well as in the home and in personal correspondence.
-The Directive is based on the 1980 OECD "Recommendations of the Council Concerning guidelines Governing the Protection of Privacy and Trans-Border Flows of Personal Data."
+EU Data Protection Directive (also known as Directive 95/46/EC) is a regulation adopted by the European Union to protect the privacy and protection of all personal data collected for or about citizens of the EU, especially as it relates to processing, using or exchanging such data.

-- Notice: subjects whose data is being collected should be given notice of such collection.
+- Subjects whose data is being collected should be given notice of such collection.

-- Disclosure: subjects whose personal data is being collected should be informed as to the party or parties collecting such data.
+- Subjects whose personal data is being collected should be informed as to the party or parties collecting such data.

-- Access: subjects should granted access to their personal data and allowed to correct any inaccuracies.
+- Subjects should granted access to their personal data and allowed to correct any inaccuracies.

-- Accountability: subjects should be able to hold personal data collectors accountable for adhering to all seven of these principles.
+- Subjects should be able to hold personal data collectors accountable for adhering to all seven of these principles.

 Continue Reading About EU Data Protection Directive (Directive 95/46/EC)